Retained Primitive Reflexes: The Key Clinic's Ultimate Guide

 Easily Distracted

-Hypersensitive to sensory stimuli like light and sound and touch
+Hypersensitive to sensory stimuli like light, sound and touch

 Overreacts